LA County Gas Prices Highest Since 2012

-LOS ANGELES (CBSLA) – The price of gas continues to rise drastically across the Southland, now hitting its highest point since 2012.
+LOS ANGELES (CBSLA) – The price of gas continues to rise drastically across the Southern California, now hitting its highest point since 2012.

-According to AAA, the average price of a gallon of regular Tuesday in Los Angeles metropolitan area is $4.33, the highest since October of 2012.READ MORE: US Capitol Police To Open California Office
+According to AAA, the average price of a gallon of regular Tuesday in Los Angeles metropolitan area is $4.33, the highest since October of 2012.READ MORE: Ticket Sales Begin Aug.
+5 For Academy Museum Of Motion Pictures

 The average price has increased over $1 a gallon since the start of the year because of a sharp increase in the oil price and increased demand due to more people driving to work, according to Jeffrey Spring, spokesman for AAA of Southern California.